vverimadagu/hello-world/README.md

 My Frist Repository

 My I am working on github.
-Git hub is open source used widely in IT industry
+Git hub is open source used widely in IT industry, testing for conflicts